 Canada's youngest athlete Fay De Fazio Ebert feels pride after skateboard effort

-Fay De Fazio Ebert of Canada competes during the women's skateboarding park preliminaries at the 2024 Summer Olympics, Tuesday, Aug.
-6, 2024, in Paris, France.
-THE CANADIAN PRESS/AP/Vadim Ghirda
+Canada's Fay Ebert competes in the women's park skateboarding preliminaries at the 2024 Summer Olympics in Paris, France, Tuesday, Aug.
+6, 2024.
+(Odd Andersen/Pool Photo via AP)

 Donna Spencer, The Canadian Press